cloudmedialab-uv/VideoCodingFeaturesQualityDataset/README.md

 ### 5) Video segments coding and VQA calculation

 Finally, segments are encoded with different CRF values to obtain the VMAF, PSNR and SSIM quality metrics using the ffmpeg + libvmaf v2.3.0 tool.
-Here are the commands for the first chunk of the video in 240 resolution and CRF set to 30 (results are saved in json file):
+The commands for the first chunk of the video in 240 resolution and CRF set to 30 (results are saved in json file) are:

 ```bash
 ffmpeg -hide_banner -y -i "Vlog_2160P-19f9_426x240_chunk0000_crf0.mp4" -c:v libx264 -crf 30 -force_key_frames "expr:gte(t,n_forced*2)" -b:v 0 -threads 24 "Vlog_2160P-19f9_426x240_chunk0000_x264crf30.mp4"